Kindness in Boston: Helping in a time of need

 The Artists’ Fellowship provides emergency aid to professional fine artists and their families in times of sickness, natural disaster, bereavement or unexpected extreme hardship.

-The organization defines eligibility to “Professional” is defined as those visual artists who make their livelihood through sales as reported on a Schedule C with a U.S. Federal tax return.
+“Professional” is defined as those visual artists who make their livelihood through sales as reported on a Schedule C with a U.S. Federal tax return.
 An active exhibition history is also an important part of documenting “professional.”
 You can find the application here.

 American Guild of Musical Artists (AGMA) Relief Fund